UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

 In some versions of the MPI library (e.g. OPEN-MPI with Intel), you may also need to set the environment variable `MX_RCACHE=2` prior to compiling.

-To enable the Routing module you have to set ROUT=rout_rvic if not you have to set ROUT=rout_stub.
+To enable the routing extension, you must set the ROUT option.
+Valid options are rout_stub (default) and rout_rvic.
+For more information on what these options mean, see the [routing extension documentation](Routing.md).

 - Change directory, `cd`, to the "Image Driver" source code directory and type `make`